zero323/pyspark-asyncactions/README.rst

 Disclaimer
 ----------

-Apache Spark, Spark, Apache, and the Spark logo are `trademarks <https://www.apache.org/foundation/marks/>`__ of `The Apache Software Foundation <http://www.apache.org/>`__.
+Apache Spark, Spark, PySpark, Apache, and the Spark logo are `trademarks <https://www.apache.org/foundation/marks/>`__ of `The
+Apache Software Foundation <http://www.apache.org/>`__.
 This project is not owned, endorsed, or sponsored by The Apache Software Foundation.